Sport in Brazil: Other sports in Brazil

 In horse racing, Silvestre de Sousa was the British flat racing Champion Jockey in 2015.
 The Brazilian-bred horse Glória de Campeão won the Dubai World Cup, then the world's richest Thoroughbred race, in 2010 with Brazilian jockey T. J. Pereira aboard.

 Curling is a growing sport in Brazil; the creation of a national team was inspired by the audience for the 2010 Winter Olympics in Vancouver.
 A temporary rink in the Eldorado Shopping Center in São Paulo featured Norwegian curler Linn Githmark and a winter-sports complex is planned, probably in the city of Campos do Jordão.

 Frescobol is a native Brazilian sport similar to tennis and cricket, played with a wooden racket and soft rubber ball on the beach with no scoring system.
 It began during the 1960s on Ipanema beach.
 Biribol is another native sport created in Birigüi, São Paulo state.
 It is a kind of volleyball played in a swimming pool.
 Peteca (shuttlecock) is a native sport which originated from indigenous games.

 Rodeo enjoys significant popularity in some rural regions of southern states.
 The rodeo event of bull riding has become a significant niche sport on its own since the success of Adriano Moraes on the US-based Professional Bull Riders (PBR) circuit in the 1990s and 2000s.
 PBR now runs a national touring series in Brazil, and Brazilian riders are heavily represented on the main PBR circuit in the US.

-Cricket has a burgeoning Brazilian women's national team, who won the 2018 South American Women's Cricket Championship.
+Cricket has a Brazilian women's national team, who won the 2018 South American Women's Cricket Championship.
 See Cricket in Brazil.